Sons of Butcher: Dougland Peyronie "Doug" Borski

 Doug is the 18-year-old janitor of the Sons of Butcher meat shop, hired by late proprietor Arpo Butcher.
 He was raised in Africa by a tribe of aborigines, and his adoptive parents were devoured by a 5-legged lion moments after revealing they weren't his real parents.
 After Doug failed his rite of manhood firewalk, the tribe banished him to Canada, where he found a job as a janitor.
 Doug has a vast collection of pornography and is obsessed with cleaning any and all filth.

 Doug is often heard speaking in Ebonics because of his upbringing, sometimes to the point where he becomes difficult to understand.
 Doug has worked in several other jobs throughout the series, both alongside and in place of his janitorial duties.
-Among these professions have been carnie, janitor at a different carnival, cruise ship worker (along with Sol and Ricky), bodyguard, and impromptu butcher.
+Among these professions have been Carnie, the janitor at a different carnival, cruise ship worker (along with Sol and Ricky), bodyguard, and impromptu butcher.
 A running gag in the first season involves Doug being hired for a new job in the middle of introducing himself, his new employer never caring to hear his name before giving him a job.

-Doug is also addicted to pornography; he is seen many times playing with himself while watching these kind of magazines and not paying attention to anything else (even to a point when a girl hits on him and he's too absorbed in the magazines to notice).
+Doug is also addicted to pornography; he is seen many times playing with himself while watching this kind of magazines and not paying attention to anything else (even to the point when a girl hits on him and he's too absorbed in the magazines to notice).
 At some point, he tries to leave pornography behind and start to date real women, but he accidentally ends up working in adult cinema.
 It is revealed in the final episode of season 2 that Doug is color blind.

 Arpo Butcher

-Sol and Ricky's late father, killed in a meat grinding accident.
+Sol and Ricky's late father, was killed in a meat-grinding accident.
 Much like his eldest son, he was a heavy drinker as well, and frequently abused and insulted the boys when they were young (according to recurring flashbacks seen in the show), even developing the pet names "shithead" for Sol and "dorknuts" for Ricky.
-The current status and whereabouts of their mother is unknown.
+The current status and whereabouts of their mother are unknown.

-Arpo's spirit briefly returns once to possess a haunted house that Sol has created for Halloween, wherein he chastised Sol for not making it scary enough.
+Arpo's spirit briefly returns once to possess a haunted house that Sol created for Halloween, wherein he chastises Sol for not making it scary enough.
 He currently resides in hell, and his face is never shown (in its place is a Jack-o-lantern that moves its lips and eyes as if it were his actual face).

-In one of Sol's flashbacks, it is shown that his dad used to towel whip him for not being able to pee in public, which in turn traumatized Sol up to his adult life making him "pee shy."
+In one of Sol's flashbacks, it is shown that his dad used to towel whip him for not being able to pee in public, which in turn traumatized Sol up to his adult life making him "pee shy".
 Arpo's body is seen as being considerably overweight, and he has a long beard.